buzzqw/TUS/OBSS/markdown-separati/en/01-the-story-so-far.md

 >> **Information for the Player**: Box containing indications and clarifications for the Player.
 Recognizable by the icon $\dagger$

->>> **Information for the Narrator**: Box containing indications and suggestions for the Narrator.
+>>> **Information for the Narrator**: Box containing indications and suggestions for the Game Master.
 Recognizable by the icon

 ---